dnnsmnstrr/zettelkasten/notes/alfred.md

 A customizable version of the macOS Spotlight tool.
 I keep my Alfred preferences symlinked within the [[dotfiles]] directory.

+> Recently, I have mainly been using [[raycast]], which supports most of the main features of Alfred and has a better store, so this page is kind of outdated

 ## Snippets
 Alfred allows the creation of Snippets, which can be auto-expanded when a certain keyword is typed.
 Some of my favorites are `mdl` for [[markdown]] links and [[emoji]]-completion (`:emoji:`).
 Some of my own snippets are shared at https://github.com/dnnsmnstrr/workflows#snippets